- Best Commercial Vacuum Cleaners Reviews

 Type Of Floors

 Despite their reputation as carpet-only vacs, upright models can be equally as good at cleaning bare and hard floors as other types of vacuum cleaners.
 That’s made possible by an option to disengage the brush rotation since the so-called brush roll is designed for carpet cleaning.
+Cleaning the brush roll itself is also essential.

 A big advantage of some upright vacuums is that some models can be transformed into handheld devices, which are ideal for cleaning corners, tables, counters, and other surfaces.
 You can even get particularly lightweight vacuums if that fits your needs.